publiccodenet/about/activities/documentation/move-merge-delete-pages.md

 There are types of redirects in Jekyll - a redirect from, and a redirect to.

-A `redirect_to` is an instruction on the old page, that when the old url is clicked, the redirect instruction on the old page automatically forwards to the new page.
+A `redirect_to` is an instruction on the old page, that when the old URL is clicked, the redirect instruction on the old page automatically forwards to the new page.
 This works a bit like post arriving at your old home, and being forwarded to your new address.
 A redirect to can only redirect to one other new page.
 Note: this mean a file needs to be kept in the old location.

 A `redirect_from` is an instruction in the new page.
 This works a bit like updating everyone's address book with your new address.
-A `redirect_from` can rewrite urls from many other old pages.
+A `redirect_from` can rewrite URLs from many other old pages.
 Note: this only works with files in the same repository (we can't change someone else's address book!) - but means the old file can be deleted.

 It is technically possible to simultaneously put a `redirect_to` in the old page and `redirect_from` in the new page, providing both pages are in the same repository, but it does not add any value.